IvarBernes/puppet-module-umount_nfs/README.md

 # Compatibility
 ---------------
-This module is supported on the following systems.
+This module has been tested on the following systems.

  * CentOS 6
  * RHEL 5